-There are two ministries involved in matters related to usage of radioactive materials or nuclear technology: the Ministry of Science, Technology and the Environment (MOSTE) (see Figure 3.6-3 MOSTE Organizational Chart) and the Ministry of Health (MOH).
-MOSTE is responsible for most of the activities related to usage of radioactive materials and nuclear technology except medical, which is under the jurisdiction of the MOH.
+There are two ministries involved in matters related to usage of radioactive materials or nuclear technology: the Ministry of Science, Technology and the Innovation (MOSTI) (see Figure 3.6-3 MOSTI Organizational Chart) and the Ministry of Health (MOH).
+MOSTI is responsible for most of the activities related to non-medical application of radioactive materials, whereas for the medical application it is regulated by the MOH as provided under section 15 of the Act 304.